liamzebedee/gigcove/ARCH.md

+Everything is containerized by **Docker** and **Compose**/Fig. This is for a couple reasons:
+ - easier to deploy on development and production when we can replicate the exact environment and configuration
+ - easier to link servers together when they're all orchestrated centrally
+ - good for security - comprimise of one service (mail server for example) remains isolated

+There are multiple services.
+The backend is built on **Rails**, because of its ORM and abundance of gems.
+It consists of a HTTP JSON-based API. **gigcove.com/api/** is the root path for this API.
+POST requests encode their parameters using JSON.
+GET requests encode their parameters in a JSON string mapped by the `q` URL parameter.

 # Zero downtime
 Grunt servers need to npm install, start and serve assets.
 Rails servers need to do DB migrations, bundle install, etc.